-- The strap will sit in between the webbing of your thumb and pointer finger - Strap should be felt behind the wrist - Fingers should feel relaxed and slightly touching the cymbals - Straps should be tight enough to the point where we won't "cup" the cymbal pads
+- The strap will sit in between the webbing of your thumb and pointer finger. - The strap should be felt behind the wrist. - Fingers should feel relaxed and slightly touching the cymbals. - Straps should be tight on the hands but not cutting off circulation to the fingers.
+You should be able to maintain control over the plates even when fingers are released.